vikas9dev/spring-ai/docs/08-from-testing-to-production-–-making-ai-answers-safer-with-evaluators_combined.md

 ## 2. Unit Testing Concepts Demo with Spring AI

-This blog post details a demonstration of unit testing concepts using a basic Spring AI project.
+This section presents a practical demonstration of unit testing concepts using a basic Spring AI project.
+The project leverages the following dependencies:
+*   `spring-boot-starter-web` for creating RESTful APIs.
+*   `spring-ai-openai` to interact with the OpenAI LM model.
+*   `spring-boot-devtools` for convenient development and debugging.
+*   `spring-boot-starter-test` for unit testing purposes (available by default).

+It contains a [hrTemplate.st](/sec08-unittest/unittest/src/main/resources/promptTemplates/hrPolicy.st) template to simulate a RAG scenario.
-The project structure includes:

-*   A controller named `ChartController`.
-*   Two APIs: `/chart` and `/prompt-stuffing`.
+The project structure includes: A controller named `ChartController` with two APIs: `/chat` and `/prompt-stuffing`.

-### `/chart` API
+### `/chat` API

-The `/chart` API simply passes the received prompt to the Language Model (LM) using a chat client bean.
-This bean is created in the constructor of the `ChartController` class.
+The `/chat` API simply passes the received prompt to the Language Model (LM) using a chat client bean.
+This bean is created in the constructor of the `CharController` class.
 Invoking this API allows users to ask any question to the LM model.

 ### `/prompt-stuffing` API

-The `/prompt-stuffing` API provides a system message by loading data from the `Air Policy` template located in the resources folder.
+The `/prompt-stuffing` API provides a system message by loading data from the `HR Policy` template located in the resources folder.
 This API simulates a Retrieval-Augmented Generation (RAG) scenario, providing the LM model with context to answer questions.
-The `Air Policy` template contains air policy-related data.
+The [hrTemplate.st](/sec08-unittest/unittest/src/main/resources/promptTemplates/hrPolicy.st) template contains HR policy-related data.

 The goal is to write unit tests for both of these REST APIs.